informalsystems/vdd/fastsync/fastsync.md

 (external) events:

-- `QueryStatus()`: regularly (every 10sec) queries all known full nodes for their current height of their local chain [TMBC-LOCAL-CHAIN].
+- `QueryStatus()`: regularly (every 10sec) queries all known full nodes for their current height [TMBC-LOCAL-CHAIN].
 It does so by calling `Status(n)` remotely on all known full nodes *n*.

 - `CreateRequest`: regularly checks whether certain blocks have no open